luca-vm/TAGIL/README.md

-# TAGIL: Temporal Attention Guided Imitation Learning
+# TAGIL: Difficulty-Aware Imitation Learning with
+Temporal Gaze Guidance

 ## Paper Reference
 The methodology for this code implementation can be found in: `TAGIL.pdf`